torm3n/EC2Spawner/README.md

 # EC2 Instance Spawner

-This PowerShell script allows you to easily spawn AWS EC2 instances with specified parameters.
-It supports choosing the Amazon Machine Image (AMI), instance type, subnet, security groups and key pairs.
-It also has functionality to handle and retrieve password for Windows instances.
+This a simple PowerShell script that allows you to easily spawn AWS EC2 instances from powershell.
+You can chosse the Amazon Machine Image (AMI), instance type, subnet, security groups and key pairs.
+It can also retrieve the password for Windows instances (required to connect to Windows instance through RDP).

 ## Prerequisites

 - [AWS CLI](https://aws.amazon.com/cli/) installed and configured.
 - [OpenSSL](https://www.openssl.org/) installed and configured.
-- PowerShell installed.
 - You must have necessary permissions to create and manage EC2 instances, VPCs, Subnets, KeyPairs, and Security Groups in your AWS Account.

 ## Parameters